 How does Meta IMD work?

-Meta IMD simultaneously evaluates hundreds of compounds using Metabolon’s proprietary technology and informatics to identify significant single metabolite or metabolic pathway abnormalities relative to a reference cohort.
-The test is supported by analytical validation of metabolites in plasma and many clinically validated inherited metabolic disorders.
+Meta IMD is a Laboratory-Developed Test (LDT) run in a CLIA-certified/CAP-accredited laboratory.
+The test simultaneously evaluates hundreds of compounds in a single plasma sample using Metabolon’s proprietary analytics and informatics to identify significant single metabolite or metabolic pathway abnormalities relative to a reference cohort.

 Metabolomic profiling is a large-scale, semi-quantitative technology.
 It is a highly efficient small-molecule analysis for metabolites that range in size from 50 to 1,500 Da.